*this post has been added for those who want to know a bit more about me, as I have replaced the info on my “about me” page!

 My first experience teaching windsurfing was in 2008 and I started doing it without any proper qualification.
 I organised the first “girls windsurfing camp” in Greece, aiming to introduce more girls to the sport and inspire them to progress in windsurfing.
 Between 2008 – 2011, my girls camps had a total of 300 participants, a record number for Greece.
 In 2011 I completed my first windsurfing coach certification.

 Another step I took towards becoming a full time coach was quitting the world of business/technology and pursuing a personal trainer diploma in London in 2015.
-I completed this qualification a year later, with the realisation that the human body is so much more than “muscle groups” and the three metabolic energy systems.
-Human movement is the most fantastic thing to study and I wanted to get a deeper understanding of it.
-So a year later (December 2017) I sat exams to enter the Physical Education & Sport Science Faculty of the National & Kapodistrian University of Athens.
+I completed this qualification a year later, with the realisation that the human body is so much more than “muscle groups” and the metabolic energy systems.
+Physiology is so interesting to me and I wanted to get a deeper understanding of it. Α year later (December 2017) I sat exams to enter the Physical Education & Sport Science Faculty of the National & Kapodistrian University of Athens.
+I graduated my BSc in June 2021.